 A consolidation and deconsolidation strategy comes with its share of risks.
 Some of them include:

-- A delay in consolidation or deconsolidation can delay the entire shipment, thus, causing late services and delivery.
+|Delayed service and delivery||A delay in consolidation or deconsolidation can hit the brakes on the entire shipment, meaning late service and delayed delivery.|

 With proper planning, recorded transportation details, companies with a good track record, trusted sources, freight forwarders liability insurance, and now, with the help of smart containers and big data, the shipment can be tracked efficiently, ensuring safety and secure delivery.

 Are you thinking of expanding your network, but don’t know where to start?
 Here’s how Container xChange helps you: